Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Hyundai Kona Electric

-The Hyundai Kona Electric bears a strong resemblance to the Niro EV above, and shares the same technology as its cousin.
+Le Hyundai Kona Electric bears a striking resemblance to the Niro EV above, and shares the same technology as its cousin.

-The main differences are a slightly shorter range (449 km) and a slightly smaller trunk (332 liters vs. 451 liters).
+The main differences are a slightly shorter range (449 km) and a slightly smaller boot (332 litres compared with 451 litres).

-The vehicle is available in two versions, one with a battery one with a 64 kWh battery and the other with a 39 kWh battery.
-For the long-range 64 kWh version, the price is virtually the same, with a slightly shorter range.
-The difference lies in the design.
+The vehicle is available in two versions, one with a battery 64 kWh battery and the other with a 39 kWh battery.
+For the 64 kWh long-range version, the price is virtually the same, with a autonomy slightly weaker.
+The difference will be in the design.

 Range: 449 km (WLTP)